robot-dreams/portfolio/family-tree/README.md

 My significant other has rather a lot of cousins (over 20), and I wanted a nice way to make a family tree so I could see all of their names and faces at a glance.

-After seeing the final result, her cousin's boyfriend said “This should be included in the boyfriend onboarding!”
+After seeing the final result, the boyfriend of one of her cousins said “This should be included in the boyfriend onboarding!”

 ## Notes